Preterite: Portuguese

-1 Without the acute accent in Brazilian Portuguese.
+Some verbs change the stressed vowel in their preterite root in the third person singular to prevent confusion between it and the first person singular, like ter (eu tive versus você/ele/ela teve) and poder (eu pude versus você/ele/ela pôde).
+Certain other verbs also use only the root in the first and third person singulars, such as pôr (eu pus, você/ele/ela pôs).

 Spanish

 In Spanish, the preterite (pretérito perfecto simple, or pretérito indefinido) is a verb tense that indicates that an action taken once in the past was completed at a specific point in time in the past.
 (Traditional Spanish terminology calls all past tenses pretéritos, irrespective of whether they express completed or incomplete actions or events.)
 Usually, a definite start time or end time for the action is stated.
 This is opposed to the imperfect, which refers to any repeated, continuous, or habitual past action.
 Thus, "I ran five miles yesterday" would use the first-person preterite form of ran, corrí, whereas "I ran five miles every morning" would use the first-person imperfect form, corría.
 This distinction is actually one of perfective vs. imperfective aspect.

-The special conjugations for the "yo" form of the preterite are listed below (the accent mark goes over the 'e'); these are needed to keep their respective sounds.
+The special spellings for the "yo" form of the preterite are listed below (the accent mark goes over the 'e'); these are needed to keep their respective sounds.